shurgbee/AstroPersonalPage/astro-bento-portfolio/src/data/timeline/hackutd25.md

 draft: false
 ---

-Competed in the NTHS Hack 2025 Hackathon, eventually doing something idk
+Competed in the NTHS Hack 2025 Hackathon creating Eeko, a website that creates an end-to-end flow to donate, process, and recycle e-waste.
+This project won the "Best E-waste Project" award at the hackathon.